prieto-joaquin/prieto-joaquin.github.io/_pages/current-research.md

 __Under review__

-- Prieto, J., Sehnbruch, K., & Vidal, D. (2022).
-Stuck in a bad job?
-The Dynamics of Multidimensional Quality of Employment (QoE) Deprivation. _Work and Occupations_ (submitted on 3rd October 2022).
+- Prieto, J., Sehnbruch, K., & Vidal, D. (2022). __Stuck in a bad job?
+The Dynamics of Multidimensional Quality of Employment (QoE) Deprivation__. _Work and Occupations_ (submitted on 3rd October 2022).
-- Degrees of vulnerability to poverty: a low-income dynamic approach for Chile. _Journal of Economic Inequality_ (to be resubmitted in October).
+- Prieto, J.(2022). __Degrees of vulnerability to poverty: a low-income dynamic approach for Chile.__ _Journal of Economic Inequality_ (to be resubmitted in October).

 __Working papers__